Jacobgeorge1234/Python-Application/README.md

 # Python-Application
-This is QR code creating app which I am building
+This is QR code creating app which is under development It works but need some UI improvements